flutefreak7/flutefreak7.github.io/_posts/2021-6-16-the-circles-of-life.md

 > Hey dol! merry dol! ring a dong dillo!
 Ring a dong! hop along! fal lal the willow!
 Tom Bom, jolly Tom, Tom Bombadillo!

-Finally, I replaced "valley" with "the base of history's mountain" in reference to [Isaiah 40:4](https://biblehub.com/niv/isaiah/40.htm), and similar verses throughout the Bible which use the changing landscape of the Earth as an image for both the granduer and timescale on which God operates:
+Finally, I replaced "valley" with "the base of history's mountain" in reference to [Isaiah 40:4](https://biblehub.com/niv/isaiah/40.htm), and similar verses throughout the Bible which use the changing landscape of the Earth as an image for both the grandeur and timescale on which God operates:

 > Every valley shall be raised up, every mountain and hill made low; the rough ground shall become level, the rugged places a plain.